EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Frequently Asked Questions
 ===========

+### Do I need to have a MailChimp Account?
+Yes, you can register one for free at [MailChimp](https://mailchimp.com/signup/ "MailChimp Signup").

-### Do I need to already have lists configured?
+### Do I need to already have lists configured? =
-Yes, you can configure them through MailChimp.
-All the plugin needs is your list id and API key.
+Yes, you can configure them through mailchimp.
+All the plugin needs is your list id and api key.

 ### Where do I find my API Key?
 From your MailChimp Dashboard go to Account > API Keys and Authorized Apps.
 There you will need to add a key if you do not already have one.
 For more help visit [The API Key Help Article](http://kb.mailchimp.com/article/where-can-i-find-my-api-key/ "API Key Help Article")

 ### Where do I find my List ID?
 From your MailChimp Dashboard go to Lists.
-Under the specific list you want to make a signup form for, click settings > list settings and unique ID.
+Under the specific list you want to make a signup form for, click Settings > List Settings and Unique ID.
 For more help visit [The List Id Help Article](http://kb.mailchimp.com/article/how-can-i-find-my-list-id/ "List Id Help Article")

+### Hey, my checkboxes are not appearing in the active Fields options.
+What gives? =
+Mailchimp only supports the following fields from the "FIELDS & MERGE tags"

+Text
+Number
+Radio Buttons
+Drop Down
+Date
+Birthday
+Address
+Zip Code
+Phone
+Website
+Image

+Unfortunately, checkboxes is not currently an option.
+We will implement in our plugin as soon as MailChimp offers it as option from their API.

 ### My Information isn't showing up when people subscribe!
 You're likely using an old version of the plugin.
 Please update to the latest version and import your list data.